Do you really want to read another predictable article that offers up three easy steps to fix this flaw or…

 The split squat (often called a lunge or stationary lunge) is an exercise that is revered and feared by many.
 There are very few exercises that have the ability to humble you or leave you as sore as a split squat.
 There are many variations of the split squat, but they have one thing in common: most people butcher them like crazy!
 This photo shows just two examples of split squats performed incorrectly.

 Here is a checklist of things to think about before you perform a split squat:

 Begin with your feet about hip-bone width apart.
-As you get in position, imagine a straight line going forward (or backward if you step backward) from your foot, as if you were walking on railroad tracks.
-Your foot and knee should stay in line with your imaginary tracks.
+As you get in position, imagine a straight line going forward (or backward if you step backward) from your feet, as if you were walking along railroad tracks.
+Your feet and knees should stay in line with your imaginary tracks.

 If you have hip stability issues, you will find that your legs will want to drift inward or outward from the “tracks” to compensate for the weakness and instability.
 Even if it means dropping the weight, keep your form.
 This will force the stabilizers of the hip to strengthen, allowing for bigger squat numbers, among other things!

 If you had headlights coming out of your hip bones, they should be facing straight ahead.
 This will get your pelvis square and in the proper position for a split squat, and also ensure that you are getting proper hip extension and a good hip flexor stretch.

 That means ribs down, chest up, and spine neutral.
 It’s very hard to get your ribs down once you get your chest out, so make sure you think “ribs down” first.
 This will ensure good posture during the split squat and engage your abdominals more effectively.
 Some people tend to arch back or lean forward to get tall, instead of up.
 To prevent this, make sure that there is a straight line from the hips to the shoulders.